Occupational Injuries, Illnesses and Fatalities

 Annually, the State of Delaware conducts the Survey of Occupational Injuries and Illnesses (SOII) in cooperation with the United States Department of Labor, Bureau of Labor Statistics (BLS).
 Each year, a sample of Delaware’s private industries, as well as state and local government agencies, is selected to participate in the survey.
 Excluded from participating are the self-employed; farms with fewer than 11 employees; private households; and federal government agencies.

 The survey provides estimates of the number and frequency of workplace injuries and illnesses in Delaware based on the OSHA 300 logs kept by employers each year.
-Detailed information about workers sustaining serious nonfatal injuries and illnesses requiring the worker to spend a day or more recuperating away from work are also reported.
-The information consists of the physical characteristics of the disabling condition (nature), part of body affected, the way in which the incident occurred (event or exposure), what directly produced or inflicted the condition (source), age, race, gender, length of service, etc.
+Detailed information about workers sustaining serious nonfatal injuries and illnesses requiring the worker to spend a day or more recuperating away from work is also reported.
+The information consists of the physical characteristics of the disabling condition (nature), part of the body affected, the way in which the incident occurred (event or exposure), what directly produced or inflicted the condition (source), age, race, gender, length of service, etc.

 The data links shown below reflect the results of the Annual SOII for Delaware.